Rolling Stones frontman Mick Jagger reportedly to undergo heart surgery

 Breaking News Emails

-The news comes days after the band postponed its North American tour following doctors' telling Jagger he needed to take a break from touring to receive medical treatment.
+The news comes days after the band postponed its North American tour after doctors told Jagger he needed to take a break from touring to receive medical treatment.

-The procedure will take place Friday in New York and the rocker is expected to make a full recovery and return to the stage this summer, according to Rolling Stone magazine.
+The procedure will take place Friday in New York and Jagger is expected to make a full recovery and return to the stage this summer, according to Rolling Stone magazine.

 In a tweet on Saturday, the band wrote that it was postponing shows in the U.S. and Canada due to Jagger's health.